SimonDoy/maturitymodel-m365-agent/README.md

 For more information on the [Maturity Model for Microsoft 365](https://learn.microsoft.com/microsoft-365/community).

+# Releases of the Maturity Model for Microsoft 365 Agent
+Use the [Releases page](https://github.com/SimonDoy/maturitymodel-m365-agent/releases) to get the latest version of the agent.

 ## Installation of the Maturity Model for Microsoft 365 Agent

 The agent is currently built using Microsoft Copilot Studio.
 To make use you will need to have access to a Microsoft 365 environment and Microsoft Teams.